Skip to content

 • 11,210 in community housing

-• 16,281 in Indigenous community housing (AIHW 2023a).
+• 16,281 in Indigenous community housing (AIHW 2023c).

 Housing tenure

-Housing tenure – whether a person owns or is buying a home, is renting privately or is living in social housing – can affect health.
+Housing tenure – whether a person owns or is buying a home, is renting privately, or is living in social housing – can affect health.
 Home ownership can provide security, stability and autonomy, but housing costs can leave less money available for other necessities (Hulse et al. 2010).

-Table 5.3: Housing tenure trends for households, 2011–2021 (%)
+Table 5.3: Housing tenure trends for households, 2011–2021 (per cent)

 Housing tenure and landlord type

-Indigenous households(a) 2011
+First Nations households(a) 2011

-Indigenous households(a) 2016
+First Nations households(a) 2016

-Indigenous households(a) 2021
+First Nations households(a) 2021

 Other households 2011